DenisPower1/DenisPower1/README.md

 I spend most of my time coding in Javascript, both front-end and back-end.

-You may reach me through my personal email: denispower02@gmail.com,  there you can ask me any question!
+You may reach me through my personal email: denispower02@gmail.com,  there you may ask me any question!

 <!--
 **DenisPower1/DenisPower1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.